Countingup/docker-moto_s3/README.md

 A docker image using [Moto](https://github.com/spulec/moto) in [Stand-alone Server Mode](https://github.com/spulec/moto#stand-alone-server-mode), to provide a Python based implementation of [Amazon S3](https://aws.amazon.com/s3/).
 This can then be used in development and testing.

-Built on the Alpine 3.11 library image from Docker Hub.
+Built on the `python:3.8-alpine` library image from Docker Hub.

 Supports passing options (with the exception of `service`) to `moto_server` (also see the [Moto docs](http://docs.getmoto.org/en/latest/docs/server_mode.html):